Computer programmers are investigative people who rate highly in social responsibility.

 Here’s how the Holland codes of the average computer programmer break down:

-The top personality traits of computer programmers are openness and conscientiousness
+The top personality traits of computer programmers are social responsibility and openness

 Once again, let’s break down the components of the personality of an average computer programmer: